-Prior to joining the Centre, Terri was a practising lawyer and subsequently led the in-house talent management functions for firms and associations including Lex Mundi, the Inter-Pacific Bar Association (IPBA) and DLA Piper LLP (US).
+Prior to joining CLI, Terri was a practising lawyer and subsequently led the in-house talent management departments for firms and associations including Lex Mundi, the Inter-Pacific Bar Association (IPBA) and DLA Piper LLP (US).
 She has also led or taught on practical legal education initiatives in law schools in Asia, Australia and the US.
-In 2010, Terri founded Mottershead Consulting in the US, and later expanded it to Australasia, to focus on supporting lawyers, legal business specialists and law firms in identifying, developing and transforming their capabilities and practices to a new way of delivering legal services/products to the market.
+In 2010, Terri founded Mottershead Consulting in the US, and later expanded it to Australasia, to focus on supporting lawyers, legal business specialists, and law firms in identifying, developing and transforming their capabilities and practices to a new way of delivering legal services/products to the market.

 Caryn leads the Legal Service Innovation Team and G+T Innovate.
 These teams provide specialised services to support Gilbert + Tobin’s legal service delivery, and also deliver new tools and services benefiting the firm’s practice and clients.
 Caryn’s role encompasses responsibility for over 80 lawyers and business professionals working across Innovation and Legal Transformation, Legal Technology, Knowledge Management and Legal Project Management.